How to set up Astra Traffic Monitoring with Nginx in Kubernetes

 replicaset.apps/nginx-ingress-ingress-nginx-controller-xxx 1 1 1 1m

-Step 3 — Create working directory and Backup current Helm values
+Step 3 : Create a working directory and back up existing Helm values

 mkdir -p ~/getastra/ingress_nginx_instrumentation && cd ~/getastra/ingress_nginx_instrumentation